Hemmingsson/Quick-Preview/README.md

 # Quick Preview for Soundcloud ☁️

-Chrome Extension for previewing music on Soundcloud just by hovering the play button.

-## How it Works

 To preview a track without loosing what your currently listening to, just hover the play button with your mouse and listen to four samples from that sound.

 ## How to install